web2py/py4web/docs/chapter-03.rst

 WSGI
 ~~~~

 py4web is a standard WSGI application.
-So, if a full program installation it's not
+So, if a full program installation is not
 feasible you can simply run py4web as a WSGI app.
 For example, using gunicorn-cli,
 create a python file: